 Contact us today to talk to one of our expert team members, so you can start planning your customized tour of Peru and Machu Picchu.

-If you’re thinking about an Inca Trail trek to explore Machu Picchu in 2020, you don’t have too much time left to plan and book your tour.
+If you’re thinking about the 4 day Inca Trail to Machu Picchu in 2020, you don’t have too much time left to plan and book your tour.

 This magical adventure is the most popular hike of South America, allowing you to walk in the footsteps of the Incas on a trail that dates back almost a millennium.
 This scenic hike leads directly through the Sun Gate and into the legendary seat of the Incan Empire, the majestic Machu Picchu Citadel.